tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 9\106 Summary of suction 9

-- File and folder structure
-- Angular service
-- Building the UI for the Shop
+Section 10\107 Introduction

-- Pagination
+- SPA's need router
-- Filtering, Sorting& Searching
-- Input and Output  property
+- Angular router will load a component when route is activated
-- Shared components
+- <RouterOutlet>
+- Module architecture of our app encourages lazyt loading